Requirements and Guideline to archive data at the HEASARC

 the mission operation or after the mission is completed.

-While infomation may be provided as HTML format, documents as
+While information may be provided as HTML format, documents as

 user guide on data analysis or general calibration assessment

 are better provided as static documents (i.e., as docx or pdf).

 The final archive of an experiment or a science research project also includes catalogs.